Hardy Hanson: There Are Things to Come

 April 6- July 10 at Michelle Thomas Fine Art Gallery + Studio

 Michelle Thomas Fine Art Gallery is pleased to announce major museum and institutional acquisitions from our Spring 2024 exhibition, Hardy Hanson: There Are Things to Come.
-Twelve artworks in total will be acquired.
+Twelve artworks in total were acquired.

-The San Diego Museum of Art will acquire Celestial Puzzle, 2006-2007, along with a selection of Hanson’s lithographs.
+The San Diego Museum of Art acquired Celestial Puzzle, 2006-2007, along with a selection of Hanson’s lithographs.

-Fresno Art Museum will acquire the wall reliefs Untitled,1990 and Serpent’s Dream, 1988-1990, gift of Deborah Bain in memory of Joel Young.
+Fresno Art Museum acquired the wall reliefs Untitled,1990 and Serpent’s Dream, 1988-1990, gift of Deborah Bain in memory of Joel Young.

-The Mary Porter Sesnon Galleries at University of California, Santa Cruz will acquire the wall relief, Dry Ice, 1979-1980.
+The Mary Porter Sesnon Galleries at University of California, Santa Cruz acquired the wall relief, Dry Ice, 1979-1980.

 ABOUT THE ARTIST